khaors/geocompr/main.md

 Build an inhabitant raster, aggregate it to a cell resolution of 1 km, and compare the difference with the inhabitant raster (`inh`) we have created using class mean values.
 1. In the text we have deleted one polygon of the `metros` object (polygon number 5) since it only touches the border of another polygon.
 Recreate the `metros` object and instead of deleting polygon number 5, make it part of the Cologne/Düsseldorf metropolitan region (hint: create a column named region_id, add polygon number 5 to the Cologne/Düsseldorf area and dissolve).
-1. Suppose our bike shop predominantly sold E-bikes to older people.
+1. Suppose our bike shop predominantly sold  electric bikes to older people.
 Change the age raster accordingly, repeat the remaining analyses and compare the changes with our original result.

 <!--chapter:end:08-location.Rmd-->